TritonVM/triton-vm/README.md

 ## Getting Started

 If you want to start writing programs for Triton VM, check out the [Triton TUI](https://github.com/TritonVM/triton-tui).
-If you want to generate or verify proofs of correct execution, check out the [Triton CLI](https://github.com/TritonVM/triton-cli).
+If you want to run a Triton assembly program, generate or verify proofs of correct execution, or [profile the performance](https://github.com/TritonVM/triton-cli#profiling) of either of these, check out the [Triton CLI](https://github.com/TritonVM/triton-cli).
 If you want to use Triton VM as a library, check out the [examples](triton-vm/examples).

 ## Recursive STARKs of Computational Integrity